 If this is a descrializer, then the value is loaded by the key.
 The descrialization differently works on scalars and arrays.
 For scalars, the value argument is used just for determining the type of restored value to be converted, and the converted value is returned.
 For arrays, the restored elements are directly copied into the value argument.
 String values are treated like scalars.
+If the value argument is None, the type of the restored value will typically be a numpy array but can depend on the particular subclass implementation.

-- key (str) Name of the serialization entry. - value (scalar, array, or str) Object to be (de)serialized.
+- key (str) Name of the serialization entry. - value (scalar, array, None, or str) Object to be (de)serialized.
+None is only supported by descrializers.